 The language arts program is designed to provide preparation in methods that are specific to the teaching of reading and writing to students in grades 6–12.

-Courses examine why and how teachers represent language arts concepts, how language arts provides students the opportunity to develop and practice literary reasoning skills, and instructional strategies for facilitating student engagement with a variety of texts.
+Courses examine why and how teachers represent language arts concepts, how language arts provide students the opportunity to develop and practice literary reasoning skills, and instructional strategies for facilitating student engagement with a variety of culturally relevant and contemporary texts.

 We research state and national language arts curriculum standards in the context of readings and discussions, presenting critiques and alternatives to standardized language arts curriculum.